Nathan Hales

-Nathan Hales (born 16 June 1996) is a British sport shooter.
+Nathan Grant Hales (born 16 June 1996) is a British sport shooter.

+Career

+He was born in Kent.
 He participated at the 2019 World Shotgun Championships, where he won team bronze in the trap.

-At the 2022 World Shotgun Championships, Hales earned a quota place for the 2024 Olympic Games when he won Silver in the Individual Men's Trap.
-He also won Silver in the Mixed Pairs Trap with Lucy Hall and Senior Men's Team Gold with Matthew Coward-Holley and Aaron Heading.
+At the 2022 World Shotgun Championships, Hales earned a quota place for the 2024 Olympic Games when he won silver in the Individual Men's Trap.
+He also won silver in the Mixed Pairs Trap with Lucy Hall and Senior Men's Team gold with Matthew Coward-Holley and Aaron Heading.

+In 2023, he won the Men's Trap event at the Lonato leg of the ISSF World Cup series, where he broke the world record.
+This qualified him for the World Cup final in Doha, where he won bronze.

+Hales won gold in the men's trap at the 2024 Summer Olympics, scoring 48 out of 50 to set a new Olympic record.